10 Time-Tested Ways to Increase Email Open Rates

 It’s easy to see why: Personalization increases open rates by 26% - or more.

 Of course, to use this information, you have to get it first.
 You have to know what your subscribers’ first names are.
 That means your email opt-in forms may need another field to include people’s first names.
-But given that including subscriber’s first names is one of the most-proven ways to increase open rates, maybe it’s worth going all the way back to the beginning of your email sign-up process to get this critical data.
+But given that including subscriber’s first names is one of the most proven ways to increase open rates, maybe it’s worth going back to the beginning of your email sign-up process to get this critical data.

 3) Segment your list.

 Relevancy is the secret sauce when it comes to email marketing.
-That’s why segmenting works so well.
+That’s why segmentation works so well.
 Research from MailChimp has found that segmented email campaigns get 14.31% higher open rates than non-segmented campaigns.
 That’s good, but check this out: The click-through rates for segmented campaigns are 100.95% higher than for non-segmented campaigns.
+You may create those kind of reports with Mailchimp integration in Whatagraph.

 So segmenting works, and there’s a slew of ways to do it.
 And yet, only half of email marketers are segmenting their campaigns.